cosmos/sdk-tutorials/academy/4-my-own-chain/game-forfeit.md

     }
     ```

 2. A game was played with only one move, while alone in the state [or not](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L175-L218).
-Or [two games](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L220-L288) were never played.
+Or [two games](https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L220-L288) were played in this way.
 In this case, you need to confirm that the game was fully deleted, and that an event was emitted with no winners:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/43ec310b/x/checkers/keeper/end_block_server_game_test.go#L135-L173]
     func TestForfeitPlayedOnce(t *testing.T) {